 5. Supports a healthy gut

 Research suggests that Manuka honey has the ability to help with various digestive disorders.
-In animal studies, the high antioxidant content of Manuka has been effective in treating gastric ulcers and inflammatory bowel disease.
+In animal studies, the high antioxidant content of Manuka has been effective in treating gastric ulcers15 and inflammatory bowel disease16.
 Due to its antimicrobial properties, Manuka may also help fight pathogens in the gut.
 In two separate lab studies, both Clostridium difficile (C. diff) and Helicobacter pylori (H. pylori) were susceptible to the antibacterial properties in Manuka honey.